 I was a teacher and I hated it!

-Yep, I didn`t fit in because I`m not some serious crusty old-school teacher with no sense of humour, who believes there is only one way to learn.
-Oops I might get in trouble for that!
-Oh well never mind someone had to say it.
-I`ve always been someone to think outside the box, a creative thinker.
-To question how we do things and find better ways.
-For my clients this means when they come up against a block in their learning, or a method that just isn`t working, I`m able to see a multitude of ways for them to move forward and change up the learning.
+For my clients this means when they come up against a block in their learning, or a method that isn`t working, I`m able to see a multitude of ways to move forward and change up the learning.
 I`m not stuck on the thinking that there`s only one way, and we must stick to it whether or not it`s right for the learner because that`s how it`s always been done.

-“Give a man to fish and you feed him for a day; teach a man to fish and you feed him for a lifetime” – Chinese proverb.
+“Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime” – Chinese proverb.

 It`s more beneficial to give someone the skills to do something rather than do the work for them.
 It doesn`t help them in the long run.
 What I did love about teaching was the coaching aspect.
 Showing people how to learn and find the answers to problems themselves.
 To become independent learners.